ssocean/PyBiblion/README.md

 ## Introduction

-This repository contains the official code implementation for the Paper "A Literature Review of Literature Reviews in Pattern Analysis and Machine
+This repository contains the official code implementation for the Paper [A Literature Review of Literature Reviews in Pattern Analysis and Machine
-Intelligence".
+Intelligence](https://arxiv.org/abs/2402.12928).
 Our goal is to provide a set of tools to assist researchers and scholars in conducting efficient and in-depth bibliometric analyses in the field.

 ## Features